 Alternatives to the Validated Assessment Program

 RBA members may choose not to use the Validated Assessment Program for their supply chain sustainability audits (although they must use the RBA VAP protocol for their audits).
-Members that choose not to use the VAP can complete approved customer-managed audits (CMAs) or auditee-managed audits (AMAs) as long as they use an approved third-party VAP audit firm, have their auditors approved by the RBA Audit Program Manager, and execute the RBA VAP protocol in its entirety.
+Members that choose not to use the VAP can complete approved customer-managed audits (CMAs) or auditee-managed audits (AMAs) as long as they use an approved third-party audit firm, have their auditors approved by the RBA Assessment Program Manager, and execute the RBA VAP protocol in its entirety.

 The Customized Assessment allows the user to select elements of the RBA Code of Conduct based on their specific needs.
-Questions in the Customized Assessment can include any or all from the Labor, Health and Safety, Environment, Ethics, and Management Systems elements of the audit protocol that supports the RBA Code of Conduct.
+Questions in the Customized Assessment can include any or all from the Labor, Health and Safety, Environment, Ethics, and Management Systems elements of the VAP protocol that supports the RBA Code of Conduct.
 The requestor can customize the question set, the scope, and the on-site person days.
 Learn more about the Customized Assessment here in this overview and contact the VAP team for additional details.

 For more about how members fulfill their membership requirements in regards to auditing, please visit the RBA membership page.